ferdyandannes/XMLtoJson_Mask_RCNN/README.md

 # XMLtoJson_Mask_RCNN

+Add changes in the grab file names, speed up the process

 Use the segmentation in Mask_RCNN, even if the annotation form is rectangular instead of polygon.

 The use of false masks does not help the model being generated to be more